hyperspy/rosettasciio/doc/supported_formats/delmic.rst

 Delmic HDF5
 -----------

-RosettaScIO can only read cathodoluminescence ".h5" datasets from Delmic containing a single stream.
-All the imaging modes are supported as long as only one cathodoluminescence stream is contained in the file.
-The supported CL data formats currently include: intensity, hyperspectral, angle-resolved, time-resolved decay trace, time-resolved g(2), time-resolved streak camera image, and energy-momentum.
-The file import as a stack of Hyperspy datasets will be implemented in the next iteration.
+RosettaScIO can read cathodoluminescence ".h5" datasets from Delmic containing a multiple streams.
+The supported CL data formats currently include: intensity, hyperspectral, angle-resolved, time-resolved decay trace, time-resolved g\ :sup:`(2)` curves, time-resolved streak camera, and energy-momentum images.
+The polarization orientation is not yet implemented in the metadata structure, as well as the photoluminescence metadata.

 ..
 Note::
     To read the cathodoluminescence .h5 datasets in `HyperSpy <https://hyperspy.org>`_, use the